philipcwhite/Monitoring/README.md

 Graph View

 ## Updates
+12/31/2020 - I finished my table cleanup on the website.
+I plan on updating some of the documentation today and calling it a year.
+Next week I'll start on refreshing the agent and backend code.
+Have a great new year.

 12/30/2020 - I cleaned up the work log and finished removing all of the HTML I needed to remove from the model.
 I still have a handful of pages to clean up tables but it should be done soon.
 I'm looking forward to updating the agents and backend code.

 12/30/2020 - Still updating templates.
 Corrected  issues with user and notification add pages.
 I should be done with the UI updates soon.
 I'll probably put out a release after I finish the majority of the template work.
 I also plan on doing some cleanup in the agent and collection code.
 I know this can be improved.